JacobLondon/malaga/README.md

 * Level files can define assets and which background to use

 # Requirements
+* Raylib
+  * Raylib 3.0.0 is used, however it seems 3.5.0 also works
+  * Raylib 3.7.0 or higher does not work due to changes in the audio interface
 * Linux
   * make, gcc, /usr/local/lib/libraylib.a
 * Windows